-- 1. To develop skills of economic reasoning. - 2.
-To develop the ability to use economic tools to analyse and to explain past and contemporary issues. - 3.
-To enhance understanding of how individuals and societies pursue their economic objectives. - 4.
-To evaluate theories and real-life situations in an unbiased and rational manner. - 5.
-To cultivate a respect for and knowledge of the interdependence and diversity of economic realities in which the international community operates. - 6.
-To develop critical thinking skills.
+- To develop skills of economic reasoning. - To develop the ability to use economic tools to analyse and to explain past and contemporary issues. - To enhance understanding of how individuals and societies pursue their economic objectives. - To evaluate theories and real-life situations in an unbiased and rational manner. - To cultivate a respect for and knowledge of the interdependence and diversity of economic realities in which the international community operates. - To develop critical thinking skills.

-Part 1: Introduction to Economics

-Students explore how to approach the subject, the nature of Economics, and development of Economic thought.

-Part 2:: Micro-Economics

-Students explore how competitive markets operate and the forces of supply and demand, elasticity and consumer choice.
+- Part 1: Introduction to Economics Students explore how to approach the subject, the nature of Economics, and development of Economic thought. - Part 2: Microeconomics: students explore how competitive markets operate and the forces of supply and demand, elasticity and consumer choice.
 Market failure and need for government intervention and planning are also addressed.
-Higher Level students will cover Behavioural Economics

-Part 3: Macro-Economics

-Students explore the workings of the economy as a whole using the concepts of Aggregate Supply and Demand, the Circular Flow of Income and National Income Accounting.
-The problems of Inflation, Unemployment and their possible solutions in terms of Fiscal, Monetary and Supply-Side policies are addressed in detail.

-Part 4: The Global Economy

-This section focuses on theories of Trade and Specialisation, Economic Integration and Trading Blocs, and barriers to international trade.
+Higher Level students will cover Behavioural Economics - Part 3: Macroeconomics: students explore the workings of the economy as a whole using the concepts of Aggregate Supply and Demand, the Circular Flow of Income and National Income Accounting.
+The problems of Inflation, Unemployment and their possible solutions in terms of Fiscal, Monetary and Supply-Side policies are addressed in detail. - Part 4: The Global Economy: this section focuses on theories of Trade and Specialisation, Economic Integration and Trading Blocs, and barriers to international trade.
 Balance of Payments and issues surrounding trade surpluses and deficits are also covered, along with Terms of Trade problems and their particular impact upon LEDCs.

-Assessment component Weighting

-External assessment (4 hours and 45 minutes) 80%

-Paper 1 (1 hour and 15 minutes) 20%

-An extended response paper (25 marks)

-Assessment objectives: AO1, AO2, AO3, AO4

-Syllabus content including HL extension material.

-Students answer one question from a choice of three.
-(25 marks)

-Paper 2 (1 hour and 45 minutes) 30%

-A data response paper (40 marks)

-Assessment objectives: AO1, AO2, AO3, AO4

-Syllabus content including HL extension material.
-Includes some quantitative questions.

-Students answer one question from a choice of two.
-(40 marks)

-Paper 3 (1 hour and 45 minutes) 30%

-A policy paper (60 marks)

-Assessment objectives: AO1, AO2, AO3, AO4

-Syllabus content including HL extension material.
-Includes both quantitative and qualitative questions.

-Students answer two compulsory questions.
-(30 marks per question)

-Internal assessment (20 teaching hours) 20%

-This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.

-Students produce a portfolio of three commentaries, based on different units of the syllabus (excluding the introductory unit) and on published extracts from the news media.
-Each of the three commentaries should use a different key concept as a lens through which to analyse the published extracts.

-Maximum 800 words for each commentary (45 marks)
+Higher Level Standard Level External Assessment 80% External Assessment 70% Paper 1: 1 hour and 15 minutes 20% Paper 1: 1 hour and 15 minutes 30% Paper 2: 1 hour and 45 minutes 40% Paper 2: 1 hour and 45 minutes 40% Paper 3: 1 hour and 45 minutes 30% nternal Assessment 20% Internal Assessment 30% Students produce a portfolio of three commentaries based on different units of syllabus 20% Students produce a portfolio of three commentaries based on different units of syllabus 30%

-Teacher Responsible: Mr. Martin Clarke & Mr. Simon Tasker
+Teachers Responsible: Mr. Martin Clarke & Mrs. Cathy Tang-Hales, Teachers of Economics